ingonyama-zk/icicle/examples/c++/best-practice-ntt/README.md

 Typically, you concurrently

-1. Downlod the output of a previous NTT back to the host
+1. Download the output of a previous NTT back to the host
 2. Upload the input for a next NTT on the device
 3. Run current NTT